r-pufky/docs/services/fail2ban/README.md

 maxretry = 5
 ```
 * Restart _f2b-system_.
-* Attempt and invalid ssh login and watch the docker logs to see if ssh is
+* Attempt an invalid ssh login and watch the docker logs to see if ssh is
   getting properly identified `docker logs f2b-system`.

 Docker Setup